 Well, for one, there are some incredible Chinese-style seafood selections, such as their Teochew-style steamed fish (RM52) complete with a tangy broth, salted vegetables, green onions and super tender flesh.
 Experience them yourself to confirm if the dishes are really as incredible as they seem!

 Established in 1999, this veteran seafood spot sits right in the perfect location – on the beaches of the Straits of Johor.
 The iconic Todak Seafood Restaurant has garnered a solid reputation for being one of the best seafood eateries in the Johor Region.

 With a gorgeous beach setting, their offerings of fish dishes are extensive (to say the least) and range from freshly caught pomfrets, snappers, groupers and threadfins to many others while a diverse range of shellfish is also available and includes crabs, prawns, lobsters as well as oysters.

 Probably the best part, however, is that your meals can be prepared in a multitude of ways such as black pepper, ‘sambal’ and Hong Kong steam.
 Check out their crab platters!

-You might find seafood restaurants with typical interiors in Johor Bahru plentiful, however, there probably aren’t too many that emphasise an ambience of fine dining and elaborate menus.
+You might find Seafood spots in Johor with typical interiors, however, there probably aren’t too many that emphasise an ambience of fine dining and elaborate menus.